List of children's books featuring characters with limb differences

 In the United States each year, roughly 1 in 1,900 people are born with a limb difference, and an additional 185,000 individuals experience a limb amputation.
 Children's literature with representation of characters with upper limb differences help empower children to accept their own, as well as others', differences.

+Series of books for children featuring characters with limb differences

+Includes series of three or more books (two book series and standalone series are included on the next list).
+Series are listed by publication date.
+Bold text indicates author or illustrator with a limb difference.

-Books for children featuring characters with limb differences
+Other books for children featuring characters with limb differences

 Books are listed by publication date.
 Bold text indicates author or illustrator with a limb difference.